SkinnyDeiv/Sudoku/README.md

 is valid.
 A value of 0 would indicate otherwise.
 When all worker threads have completed, the parent thread checks each entry in the result array to determine if the Sudoku puzzle is valid.

+## Examples

+This repository includes some examples in *Python* to understand the functionality of thread library and another options.
+For example:
+- threadingUsingClass.py
+- threadingUsingFunction.py
+- threadingMethods.py